- Studying Law at Yale

 No. This rumor gets its start in the fact that U.S. Attorneys’ Offices and impact litigation organizations such as the ACLU almost never hire right out of law school.
 They require at least two years of experience, with some offices requiring more.
 Obviously there are lots of other public interest jobs and most will consider newly minted attorneys.
 The DOJ hires many new lawyers into their Honors Program, as do many other federal agencies.
 State agencies, legal services offices, public defenders, and other public interest employers do as well.
 Having said this, there are some highly sought after public interest jobs, typically with high profile national nonprofits, where the competition is so stiff a new graduate may have a next to impossible task.
 This is when the fellowship route comes in handy.
 Fellowships are a great way to do the work you dream of, or to find a position in an organization that has no funding to hire you.

-You can find a copy of the Public Interest Fellowships Guide at Career Guides & Advice or come by CDO for a copy of the Guide.
-You can also visit www.psjd.org for more on this avenue to public interest employment.
-The Public Service Jobs Directory or PSJD (www.psjd.org) is an effective and centralized took to find information about public interest opportunities.
-PSJD is made up of a network of 200 member law schools across the United States and Canada, including YLS, and more than 13,000 law-related public interest organizations around the world.
+For more information on fellowships, see the Public Interest Fellowships Guide.
+The Public Service Jobs Directory or PSJD is an effective and centralized tookl to find information about public interest opportunities, including fellowships.
+PSJD is made up of a network of 200 member law schools across the United States and Canada (including YLS) and more than 13,000 law-related public interest organizations around the world.
 Through their online database, PSJD provides a comprehensive clearinghouse of public interest organizations and opportunities for lawyers and law students.
-As PSJD members, YLS students can perform customized searches for organizations in which they have an interest and for public interest opportunities, ranging from short-term volunteer and paid internships to post-graduate jobs, fellowships, and pro bono opportunities.
+As PSJD members, YLS students and alumni can perform customized searches for organizations in which they have an interest and for public interest opportunities, ranging from short-term volunteer and paid internships to post-graduate jobs, fellowships, and pro bono opportunities.

 4. Why do lots of students who planned on going into public interest end up taking a private sector job?

 Lots of reasons.
-Some students are lured by the tremendous amount of money in the private sector and figure they’ll earn a large salary for a few years, then come back to public interest (but see question 6 for more on that).
+Some students are lured by the tremendous amount of money in the private sector and figure they’ll earn a large salary for a few years, then come back to public interest (see question 6 for more on that).
 Some spend the summer working for a firm that seems nice and begin to wonder if maybe firm work really wouldn’t be so bad.
 Some hope to do a significant amount of pro bono work at the firm.
-Others carefully select a firm with relevant training to build relevant skills and enable them to transfer to a public interest job later on.
-See question 8 for details.
+Others carefully select a firm with relevant training to build relevant skills that will enable them to transfer to a public interest job later on (see question 8 for details).
 And many students can’t stand the uncertainty that a public interest job search often entails.
 It is difficult to be unemployed in March of your third year when many of your classmates have had their jobs nailed down since December, if not since August.
 Luckily the federal government honors programs comport with the private sector timeline.
-The popularity of fellowships is also aided by their earlier acceptances.
 The lateness of public interest offers, compounded with the rumor that positions are not available, cause those who are risk averse select a private sector option.

 5. Can I get a job with a public interest organization when I have no experience in public interest law or its area of concern?